-- A. Once trained, the school employee who administers medication may not decline to perform such service at the time indicated, unless exempted in writing by the MD or RN. - B. During the period when the medication is administered the person administering medication must be relieved of all other duties.
-This requirement does not include the observation period required in 2.-F below.
+A. Once trained, the school employee who administers medication may not decline to perform such service at the time indicated, unless exempted in writing by the MD or RN.

-- C. Except in the case of a trained unlicensed diabetes care assistant administering diabetes medications (if applicable) or in life-threatening situations, trained unlicensed school personnel may not administer injectable medications. - D. All medications must be stored in a secured locked area or locked drawer with limited access except by authorized trained school personnel. - E. Only oral, inhalant, topical ointment for diaper rash, and emergency medications may be administered at school by unlicensed, but trained, school personnel.
+- B. During the period when the medication is administered the person administering medication must be relieved of all other duties.
+This requirement does not include the observation period required in 2.-F below. - C. Except in the case of a trained unlicensed diabetes care assistant administering diabetes medications (if applicable) or in life-threatening situations, trained unlicensed school personnel may not administer injectable medications. - D. All medications must be stored in a secured locked area or locked drawer with limited access except by authorized trained school personnel. - E. Only oral, inhalant, topical ointment for diaper rash, and emergency medications may be administered at school by unlicensed, but trained, school personnel.
 Oral medications are limited to those prescribed for ADHD, asthma, chronic conditions, life-threatening conditions, and seizures.
 No antibiotics are to be given by trained unlicensed personnel.
 Under special circumstances, other medications not mentioned above may be administered as necessary, as approved by the school nurse. - F. Each student must be observed by a school employee for a period of 45 minutes following the administration of medication.
-This observation may occur during instruction time. - G. School medication orders shall be limited to medication which cannot be administered before or after school hours.
+This observation may occur during instruction time.